gcaria/met-jobs/README.md

 ### Scrape the Met-jobs website and create a database of job ads

 A fast parallelized tool to scrape the website and retrieve information of the job ads is provided.
-The details of each job ad (title, date, URL) are saved in a csv file.
+It can be useful to use this tool when you want to create a new database which includes the latest job ads (as of now job ads until July 2021 are included in the built-in database).

 This is achieved running: